openid/fapi/fapi-2_0-attacker-model.md

 ## Implementation errors

-API security profiles can define how authentication and authorization is supposed to be implemented and a formal model can assess whether the profiles are secure and consistent with respect to ideal implementations.
-Real-world implementations, of course, can deviate from the specified and formally analyzed behavior and contain security vulnerabilties on various levels.
+API security profiles define how authentication and authorization are supposed to be implemented and a formal model assesses whether the profiles are secure and consistent with respect to ideal implementations.
+Real-world implementations, of course, sometimes deviate from the specified and formally analyzed behavior and contain security vulnerabilties on various levels.
 While the FAPI 2.0 profiles are designed to provide multiple layers of defense where feasible, implementations must use secure software development and deployment best